ToasterTheBrave/clover/design-document.md

 In addition to the metrics provided by cAdvisor, we will also be tracking the page load time of our app.
 Often times, this is taken from application log files.
 We will be directly saving this metric in InfluxDB.

 #### Metric Processing Service Design
 The first service of Clover evaluates all available metrics passed in by our metric extractors (cAdvisor and our direct extractor for page load time).
-These metrics are processed in real time and the evaluated value is storred in an data store for later use.
+These metrics are processed in real time and the evaluated value is stored in an data store for later use.

 The metric processing service is the largest contribution of Clover, and will require the most work.
 The evaluation of a plethora of metrics and determination of what is normal and what is anomalous paves the way for understanding the cascading failures of our system.